Murali-group/multi-species-GOA-prediction/README.md

 [Accurate and Efficient Gene Function Prediction using a Multi-Bacterial Network](http://dx.doi.org/10.1093/bioinformatics/btaa885).

 ## Download Datasets
-The networks and GO term annotations for the 200 bacterial species with the most EXPC and COMP annotations are available here: https://doi.org/10.5281/zenodo.4280990
+The networks and GO term annotations for the 200 bacterial species with the most EXPC and COMP annotations are available here: https://bioinformatics.cs.vt.edu/~jeffl/supplements/2020-fastsinksource/2020-fastsinksource-data.zip

 ## Setup Environment

 ### Datasets
+More information about the input datasets is available in the [inputs README](https://github.com/Murali-group/multi-species-GOA-prediction/blob/master/inputs/README.md)
 Run the following command (from the base directory) to download the datasets and setup the environment in which the datasets are used.

 ```